FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

 City and County of Limerick to Amsterdam, the Netherlands, from 9th to 11th October, 2022,

-to attend the Bloomberg CityLab Summit.”---
+to attend the Bloomberg CityLab Summit.”
+---
 13

 (h)